oxidecomputer/helios-engvm/image/README.md

+# Helios Image Creation

 This directory contains a rough process for creating a Helios VM image for development purposes that will run well under KVM/QEMU on a Linux workstation.

+If you're interested in *running* a Helios image, a pre-built image may be accessed from the `download.sh` script (refer [here](../README.md) for usage instructions).

+## Create an Image

 This process must be run on an illumos system.

 ```
 #